nopara73/ZeroLink/README.md

 Uniform indexing is necessary in order for multiple post-mix wallet implementations too look the same.
 Lexiographical indexing is also beneficial from a privacy point of view.
 If a wallet software would always generate the change output on the second index, observers would always know what the change output is.

+### Fee Estimation, RBF

+Another common way blockchain analysis applies to figure out which wallet a transaction was constructed with is by examining the fee its fee patterns, therefore post-mix wallet implementations MUST use unified fee estimating algorithm.
+If post-mix wallets would enable the selection of transaction fees some users would tend to use always one type of transacions while others would use different ones.
+Post-mix wallets MUST use the result of Bitcoin Core RPC's [`estimatefee 2`](https://bitcoin.org/en/developer-reference#estimatefee) for dynamic fee estimation.
+To obtain the result of course querying a public API is sufficient, too.

+Replace-by-Fee, [RBF](https://bitcoin.org/en/glossary/rbf) is a frequently used feature and is expected to be used in the future even more frequently.
+While its usage is highly beneficial, it also opens the door for users to use it many different ways, therefore post-mix wallets MUST not utilize this feature.
+Creation of a user independent algorithmic utilization of RBF should be an interest of future research.
+Bram Cohen's [article](https://medium.com/@bramcohen/how-wallets-can-handle-transaction-fees-ff5d020d14fb) might be a good starting point.

+### Spending Unconfirmed Transactions

+It is possible to spend the output of a transaction that did not confirm yet.
+Post-mix wallets MUST not do such thing.
+It is not only dangerous, but it will also lead to some users to tend to use it more often, than others.

 ## IV.
 Conclusions